Force over Distance: Chapter 18

 //Which is fine with me,// Young added.

 Rush tried to lower his native resistance.
-It worked enough that Young was able to help him relax his shoulders, his neck.
-Instinctively, he put pressure against the spiral of Rush’s running thoughts, and felt even more tension go.
+It worked enough that Young was able to guide him through relaxing his shoulders, back, his neck.
+Instinctively, he put pressure against the spiral of Rush’s running thoughts, and felt more tension go.
 He synchronized their breathing.
-Young felt a feedback loop kick in, pulling them closer together, which relaxed Rush further, which pulled them closer together, which relaxed Rush further—
+A feedback loop kicked in, pulling them closer, which relaxed Rush further, which pulled them closer, which relaxed Rush further—

 Young closed his fingers around his metal cup.
 Across the table, Rush mirrored his movement.